 ACFA Annual reports

-The Aged Care Financing Authority (ACFA) presented its 2018 Report on Funding and Financing of the Aged Care Sector to the Government on 31 July 2018.
+ACFA presented its 2019 Report on the Funding and Financing of the Aged Care Sector to the Minister on 7 June 2019.
 The report examines developments, issues and challenges affecting the sector, and provides a range of statistics and analysis of the provision of aged care in Australia.
-This report includes analysis of financial data collected from the 2016-17 year, and also examines issues and challenges emerging since 1 July 2017.
+This report includes analysis of financial data collected from the 2017-18 year, and also examines issues and challenges emerging since 1 July 2018.